Tinkerforge/generators/mqtt/readme.txt

 Topic prefix
 ============

 The bindings can be configured to use another global prefix for all topics using the '--global-topic-prefix' parameter.
 The prefix can be used to disambiguate between two or more binding instances connected to the same broker.
 The prefix can be as long as needed, for example tf/instance/1/foo/bar.

 Topic suffixes
 ==============

 The bindings support arbitrary suffixes per topic.
 For example you can tag all messages of devices located in one room with the suffix /room/1.

-    mosquitto_pub -t "tinkerforge/register/rgb_led_button_bricklet/Enx/button_state_changed/room/1" -m 'true'
+  mosquitto_pub -t tinkerforge/register/rgb_led_button_bricklet/Enx/button_state_changed/room/1 -m 'true'
-    mosquitto_pub -t "tinkerforge/register/rgb_led_button_bricklet/gBs/button_state_changed/room/2" -m 'true'
+  mosquitto_pub -t tinkerforge/register/rgb_led_button_bricklet/gBs/button_state_changed/room/2 -m 'true'
-    mosquitto_pub -t "tinkerforge/register/rgb_led_button_bricklet/Dod/button_state_changed/room/1" -m 'true'
+  mosquitto_pub -t tinkerforge/register/rgb_led_button_bricklet/Dod/button_state_changed/room/1 -m 'true'

 To receive all callbacks sent from devices in this room subscribe to:

-     mosquitto_sub -t "tinkerforge/callback/+/+/+/room/1"
+  mosquitto_sub -t tinkerforge/callback/+/+/+/room/1

-This subscribtion whill receive callback events generated by 'Enx' and 'Dod' but not 'gBs'.
+This subscription will receive callback events generated by 'Enx' and 'Dod' but not 'gBs'.

 To receive all messages subscribe to:

-    mosquitto_sub -t "tinkerforge/callback/#"
+  mosquitto_sub -t tinkerforge/callback/#
-    mosquitto_sub -t "tinkerforge/response/#"
+  mosquitto_sub -t tinkerforge/response/#

 Start up
 ========

 The bindings will publish a message to "[GLOBAL_PREFIX]/callback/bindings/restart" with 'null' as payload.
 This message can be used as a signal that the bindings where restarted.
 You then need to re-register all required callbacks.

 Command line parameters